 All in all our relationship with aging leaves much to be desired.
-A majority of the general public thinks of aging as inevitable and natural, a fact of life written in stone rather than a medical condition that may one day be curable.
+A majority of the public thinks of aging as inevitable and even desirable, a fact of life written in stone rather than a medical condition that may one day be curable.
 Comparatively few people know that the effects of aging can be very modestly slowed by lifestyle choices such as calorie restriction, just as is the case for many other medical conditions.
 Ongoing research aimed at repairing known types of age-related cellular damage in order to produce true rejuvenation, the prevention and reversal of frailty and disability in the old, does not receive the widespread publicity and support it deserves.

-Fight Aging! began as a longevity science and advocacy blog in 2004, an outgrowth of the similar non-profit organization the Longevity Meme, that itself ran as a news service and online resource from 2001 to 2011.
-Both projects originate with Reason, an advocate and technologist with a long-standing interest in the development of longevity-enhancing biotechnology for humans.
+Fight Aging! began as a longevity science and advocacy blog in 2004, an outgrowth of the similar initiative called the Longevity Meme that ran as a news service and online resource from 2001 to 2011.
+Both projects originate with Reason, a patient advocate with a long-standing interest in the development of health- and longevity-enhancing medical technologies.

-The mission of Fight Aging! remains the same as it was at the outset: to encourage the development of medical technologies, lifestyles, and other means that will help people live comfortably, healthily, and capably for as long as they desire, well beyond the current limits of mortality.
+The Fight Aging! mission remains the same as it was at the outset: to encourage the development of medical technologies, lifestyles, and other means that will help people live comfortably, healthily, and capably for as long as they desire, well beyond the current limits of mortality.